-The second day took us more or less back southward from Home Lake through Gull, Gun, Fairy and Boot Lakes to our campsite on Fourtown Lakes.
+The second day took us more or less back southward from Home Lake through Gull, Gun, Fairy and Boot Lakes to our campsite on Fourtown Lake.
 The five portages that day ranged from 240 Rods, the first one, to 15 Rods.
 The biggest challenge that day was the wind from the south blowing in our face all day.
-Especially on Boot Lake the wind and waves took a lot of hard rowing.
+Especially on Boot Lake, the wind and waves took a lot of hard rowing.
 I don't know which takes the most energy, portaging or paddling but on a windy day there is no time to catch a breath when paddling.
 I think all our arm and gut muscles were tuckered out that night.

 The campsite that night was clearly one of the best one could wish for on any lake anywhere.
-It was on a rounded south facing point with a water level rock rim all the way from the northwest "armpit" of the point around to the east side.
+It was on a rounded south facing point with a water-level rock rim all the way from the northwest "armpit" of the point around to the east side.
 The inland part of the point was covered with beautiful trees.

 The first night's campsite was also a very nice one with only slightly less spectacular views.
 John and Charles were sleeping in hammocks and the first night's hammock hanging options were a bit better.
 Elijah and I slept in a tent which worked great in both sites.